 The Master of Science in Information Design and Technology is designed to meet the needs of those who design information and are interested in the uses of new media in communication and teaching.
 This degree would be of interest to those who support the design, development, and administration of communication technology initiatives as well as those who use information technology.
 The part-time program balances theory and practice, with the graduate gaining a firm understanding of information design and the application of technology in a variety of settings.
 Students learn to use new technologies, communicate information to various audiences, evaluate technology, and use it in educational and training settings.
+There are also limited opportunities for full-time study.

 The program engages students in critical assessments of various media and their applicability for a given purpose.
 Students study how to select an appropriate medium for a particular message to a specific audience.
-They create original materials using a variety of tools for various media, including web pages, multimedia, illustrations, and animations.
+They create original materials using a variety of tools for various media, including web pages, multimedia, illustrations, teaching tools, and animations.
 Students focus on one or more of the following areas: